tshlomo/Java_GPA_Project/README.md

-# GPA Ignore "out/production/GPA" IDK why it pushed it
+# Ignore "out/production/GPA" IDK why it pushed it